slarse/slarse.github.io/content/blog/Testing/essential_pytest_1.md

 FAILED mul.py::test_multiply_different_numbers - assert 25 == 15
 ====================== 2 failed, 1 passed in 0.03s =======================
 ```
 This lets us see the exact lines where the test failures occurred.
 In this case,
 it shows the lines of the assertions, but it could also for example show the
 line where an exception was raised.

+Another one that I find really useful is `--tb=short`.
+It shows the full
+traceback, but with much less context around each function call.
+It won't
+make much of a difference for this short a traceback, but it makes a world of
+difference for deeply nested function calls.

-There are more ways to manipulate the
+There are more ways to manipulate the traceback, but these are the two I use the
-traceback, but these are the two I use the most, aside from the default.
-To see
+most, aside from the default.
+To see the other options, refer to `pytest -h` and
-the other options, refer to `pytest -h` and look for the `--tb` option.
+look for the `--tb` option.

 ## Using `-v` to show more verbose test output
 The `-v` option controls the verbosity of test output while the tests are
+running, and also the verbosity of single items in the traceback.
+It's really
-running.
-It's really useful when tests take a long time to run, and you want to
+useful when tests take a long time to run, and you want to know approximately
-know approximately where you're at.
+where you're at.

 ```bash
 $ pytest mul.py --tb=no -v